 The Phoenix from the ashes of the Norfolk Millennium

-The Phoenix Male Voice Choir was established at a public meeting in Norwich in February 2010 and gave its inaugural concerts later that year, so we will celebrate its 10th Birthday Anniversary Year in 2020.
-But our origins went back to the year before....
+The Phoenix Male Voice Choir was established at a public meeting in Norwich in February 2010 and gave its inaugural concert in July that year, so we are celebrating our 10th Birthday and Anniversary Year in 2020.
+But our origins went back to the year before our formation....

 When the Norfolk Millennium Male Voice Choir disbanded in 2009, several of its past members decided to continue singing together in a new all-male group, so they took it upon themselves to set up a new choir!
 Our founding Musical Director, Sarah Sheldrake - now Sarah Grimes - was recruited and the search for new Chorister Members, an Accompanist and for venues where the choir might rehearse, began.
 After the initial meeting, the rehearsal base (the function room at the Methodist Church in Mile Cross, north of Norwich City Centre), the name of the new choir (... the Phoenix which rose from the ashes of the previous choir ...), its uniform (an accessible all-black, no blazer, with a long green tie), and its ethos (welcoming to all men as choristers without audition) were decided upon, a first Management Committee was elected and being delighted that local musician Neil Ricketts had accepted the important role of Accompanist, the rehearsals then began in earnest.
 Since our Inaugural Concert in July 2010, Norwich's Phoenix Male Voice Choir has gone from strength to strength with a hard-working Musical Team and Committee, and the enthusiasm of its Chorister Membership.
 In the latter half of that inaugural season, we gave two packed house performances at our newly appointed home base, receiving fantastic comments and feedback from its new-found audience on both occasions.
 In 2011, the Choir doubled its number of performances and has produced a regular programme of Spring, Summer and Christmas Concert events in the years since then and, more increasingly, in between.
 We have also been pleased to share the concert stage with guest talented local musical groups and ensembles, other visiting and touring Male Voice Choirs and, in turn, to accept invitations from festival groups and churches to perform our songs, and to visit our new Male Voice Choir friends at their invitation.